DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

-Figure~\ref{fig:overview} illustrates the proposed DynFOA framework, which generates dynamic and physically consistent first-order ambisonics (FOA) from 360-degree video.
-The model consists of three modules: a \textbf{Video Encoder}, an \textbf{Audio Encoder}, and a \textbf{Conditional Diffusion Generator}.
-The \textbf{Video Encoder} (Sec.~\ref{sec:video_encoder}) reconstructs 3D scene geometry and material properties from 360-degree video.
-It detects and tracks dynamic sound sources, estimates depth, and applies semantic segmentation, producing geometry- and material-aware acoustic descriptors such as occlusion, reflections, and reverberation.
-The \textbf{Audio Encoder} (Sec.~\ref{sec:audio_encoder}) processes FOA signals into geometry-aware embeddings.
+Figure~\ref{fig:overview} illustrates the architecture of the proposed DynFOA framework, which generates dynamic and higher-fidelity FOA from 360-degree videos.
+The model consists of three main modules, the \textbf{Video Encoder} (see Sec.~\ref{sec:video_encoder}) reconstructs 3D scene geometry and material properties from 360-degree video.
+It detects and tracks dynamic sound sources, estimates depth, and applies semantic segmentation, producing geometry- and material-aware acoustic features.
+Furthermore, the \textbf{FOA Latent Encoder} (see Sec.~\ref{sec:audio_encoder}) processes FOA signals into geometry-aware embeddings.
 Through spectral decomposition, spherical harmonic transformation, and spatial mapping, it captures directional cues, attenuation, and material absorption, while integrating saliency and reverberation features for consistency with the visual scene.
-At the core, the \textbf{Conditional Diffusion Generator} (Sec.~\ref{sec:dynfoa_diffusion}) fuses video- and audio-derived features via a multi-condition encoder.
-Geometry, material, and propagation cues—along with descriptors of dynamic and multiple sound sources—guide a U-Net denoiser to synthesize FOA that are both physically grounded and perceptually realistic.
-During inference, the generated FOA is rotated according to the listener’s head orientation and rendered binaurally with HRTFs, enabling real-time, head-tracked playback with immersive spatial audio.
+Finally, the \textbf{Conditional Diffusion Generator} (see Sec.~\ref{sec:dynfoa_diffusion}) is trained to predict FOA latents encoded from ground-truth FOA during training conditioned on video-derived features.
+The geometry, material, and propagation cues, along with features of dynamic and multiple sound sources, guide the U-Net denoiser to synthesize FOA that are both physics-informed and perceptually realistic.
+During inference, the generated FOA is rotated according to the listener’s head orientation and rendered binaurally with HRTFs, enabling low-latency head-tracked playback after FOA generation.